Randware/JChad/README.md

 - The "config.yml" file
 - The "messages.json" file

 The "config.yml" file stores the configuration for this specific chat.
-It can also be modifed during runtime.
+It can also be modified during runtime.

 The "messages.json" file stores messages and their related data sent by clients.
 **_It is not recommended to modify this file, unless you know what you are doing!_**